TomEnglish/CT_CSS_Project_v2/ReadMe.md

+Code Temple - CSS & HTML Project Module One
+- create by Elliott English

+1. This porject is built to demonstrate competency with the basics of CSS and HMTL as taught in Coding Temple Module 1.
+The course requirements are listed in this document below.

+2. This project is a basic 5 page webpage built only of CSS and HTML as such the contact form is not functional.
+The location and contents are ficitonal and based on the universe described in Catch-22 by Joseph Heller.

+3. This website is useful practice with all the major functionalities of a front end webpage limited only to html and css.

+4. Note to the evaluator(s): I was initially thinking I would keep all CSS on one page but felt the error of that approach when starting the 3rd/menu page build.
+I decided to leave the index and events page css together on style.css.

+5. I started with the theme and colors which I'm not even sure make sense together, but I want to practce using a palatte origionally sourced from [coolor](https://coolors.co/), and while perhaps not the best choice it was a good simplify and consistency enforcing decision.

+6. I didnt find an example Hamburger menue in websearches without JS so I ultimately used Claude 3.7 for an html and CSS only opiton and went a few rounds troubleshooting the varieties of options it was suggesting wiht each page.
+Hopefully this is consistent with policy as there is a no AI coding policy and modules suggesting using coding for comments and work checking.

+7. Testing - I have tested large and small configurations of the website with all webpages and features on: Chrome, Firefox, Safari & Edge browser from local hosting on my Mac.
+All seemed to work consistently and were somewhat responsive.

+Specific Project Requirements:

 --A navigation bar (a header with navigation links)  x --A hero section or banner placeholder with a title and subtitle. x --A welcome message to greet visitors x